Tailsxz/sort-visualizer/README.md

 An interactive visualizer for several sorting algorithms.

-This is the monorepo for the MVP of this project.

 ## Getting Started

 To get a copy of this project, you can fork the repo then clone it as your own.